sparkutils/testless/README.md

 Additionally, the behaviour of different Databricks Runtime versions can trigger issues on previously working tests.
 Version 0.0.1-RC7 (based upon sparkutils frameless 0.17 RC4) for instance failed on tests involving orderBy and first/last aggregations when running on 15.0 as it optimised with Photon rather than normal OSS.
 If it looks like this is happening on a test or usage please try .coalesce(1) before sorting/aggregating as well before raising an issue.

+On some runs the tolerance for covar_pop/covar_samp et al or the cube/rollup functions may need tweaking.
+A number of runs on 14.3/15 have shown differences of a couple of hundred in the end result, given the test cases are generated it's entirely possible simply re-running may be enough.

 ## Why do this?

 If you are attempting to run some Frameless based code on a DBR and it doesn't work, you can run the official test suite against that DBR version (or indeed in advance).
 Frameless' test coverage is very high, so it's likely one of four outcomes: